 NOTE: Wearing bike helmets is strongly encouraged.
 Scholarships are available for students in need.

 Bulletin boards will be used for posting information about school and/or activities. pertaining to school affairs or as designated by a principal/activity advisor.
 All announcements or posters must be pre-approved by administration.

 The Elementary student services team (counselors, psychologist, social worker, law enforcement officer or other agencies) addresses the academic, career, personal/social, and mental and health needs and development of all students.
 The school counselors, school social worker, and school psychologist work collaboratively with teachers, administrators, families, and community partners to provide comprehensive, coordinated, integrated, and customized supports.
 Services provided include: assessment, screening, and evaluation; individual and small group counseling; classroom instruction; collaboration and partnerships with community-based systems; and services for staff.
 In addition, students and families have access to additional services in collaboration with the school counselor, social worker, or psychologist.
 These services include Building Bridges, Positive Insights (community based mental health provider) and Oregon Mental Health Services (community based mental health provider) through a referral process.
 If you want to learn more about these outside services please contact your school counselor or psychologist .

 District Issued Devices

-District devices may be available for students to take home in specific cases (i.e. student has to quarantine during COVID pandemic).
+District devices may be available for students to take home in specific cases.
 Upon their return, students are responsible for returning all the equipment in working condition.
-If the equipment fails to work properly while it is in the student’s possession, please contact the district technology department by submitting the form linked here.
+If the equipment fails to work properly while it is in the student’s possession, please contact your school's library.
 Do not attempt to fix the device on your own or take it to an outside vendor for any type of repairs or maintenance.